In this article

 Start by organizing Briefs inside Projects

-In the Briefs area, you can choose to create either a Project or a Brief.
+In the Briefs area, you can create either a Project or a Brief.

 A Project acts like a folder that can hold multiple Briefs.
 This is useful when you are working on a film, series, campaign, album rollout, trailer search, or any other job that may involve more than one music request over time.